Rohingya language: Rohingya Latin script

 Long vowels in Rohingyalish are spelled with double vowels: for example, a long //ɔ// is spelled as "oo", while a long //o// is spelled as "oou".

 Sample text

-The following is a sample text in Rohingya of Article 1 of the Universal Declaration of Human Rights with English, contrasted with versions of the text in Bengali and Assamese.
+The following is a sample text in Rohingya of Article 1 of the Universal Declaration of Human Rights with English, contrasted with versions of the text in Bengali, Assamese, Chakma, Chittagonian and Noakhali.